-A second phase of the project (nearing completion) is examining the process of intervention implementation among 25 correctional and community programs (serving criminal justice clients) in 5 different states.
+A second phase of the project examined the process of intervention implementation among correctional and community programs (serving criminal justice clients) in 5 different states.
 Two-day "train-the-trainer" workshops were conducted with 1-2 key counseling staff from each participating program.
 The workshops covered cognitive mapping principles, the WaySafe curriculum, and ended with a discussion of implementation issues.
 About one to two months prior to the workshop, counseling staff at each participating program were asked to complete Organizational Readiness for Change (ORC) surveys.
 At the conclusion of the workshops, attendees were asked to complete a workshop evaluation survey (WEVAL) which asked about reactions to the training and anticipated usage of mapping and WaySafe.
 About six months after the workshops, Workshop Assessment Follow-up (WAFU) surveys were sent to counseling staff at participating programs to assess implementation, use of the materials, training of other staff, and barriers to implementation.
-A total of 73 counselors and staff have attended one of four WaySafe workshops to date.
-WAFU forms were administered.